Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 16. Monster Gila

-One of the venomous lizards in Nevada is the Gila Monster.
-As adults, they can reach lengths of over a foot and have a bulky, stocky appearance.
+One of Nevada’s venomous lizards is the Gila Monster.
+As adults, it can reach lengths of over a foot and has a bulky, stocky appearance.

 They have a black muzzle and a distinct orange-and-red pattern with bands of black and pink.
 Their skin appears beaded, and their tail is round, short, and plump.